 The arrival-rate executors already pace the iteration rate through the rate and timeUnit properties.
 So it's unnecessary to use a sleep() function at the end of the VU code.

-In this example, we'll start a constant rate of 30 iterations per second for 30 seconds, allowing k6 to dynamically schedule up to 50 VUs.
+This example schedules a constant rate of 30 iterations per second for 30 seconds.
+It allocates 50 VUs for k6 to dynamically use as needed.

 The following graph depicts the performance of the example script:

 Based upon our test scenario inputs and results:

 - The desired rate of 30 iterations started every 1 second is achieved and maintained for the majority of the test.

 - The test scenario runs for the specified 30 second duration.